 This type of bias will indeed carry over to our perception of other humans.
 However unfair it may be, this does not equate to racism.
 Do young black men get more negative attention when shopping or walking alone in a dark alley?
 Sadly, yes.
 But I don’t believe that in the majority of the cases, this is caused by the color of their skin, but rather due to the empirical evidence by the observer that the demographic which he represents is more likely to commit a crime.

-After 9/11, Middle Eastern looking men were victims of numerous unfair interrogations by TSA, law enforcement, and looks by fellow passengers at airports.
+After 9/11, Middle Eastern men were victims of numerous unfair interrogations by TSA, law enforcement, and looks by fellow passengers at airports.
 People of the World did not wake up on 9/12 being racist of Muslims.
-They witnessed something so shocking that it fast forwarded their belief system to look at a group of individuals differently.
+The horrific image from the day before and the individuals behind it altered their belief system to look at a group of individuals differently.
 Did the right-wing media portrayal of the situation put an unfair negative spin to the situation and facilitated people’s fears and prejudices? – Absolutely.
 Modern news engine runs on fear and use this to their advantage.
 But weather it’s a few big bangs or small doses of local news stories or personal experiences, all individuals have to bear the cross of the minorities within them who shine a negative light on the entire group.

 We all engage in this mentality no matter how much Kale you consume.
 Imagine you turn on the TV and breaking news comes on.
 You hear there’s been a school shooting.
 What is the demo of the perpetrator you think of first?
 Or the aforementioned terrorist attacks?
 Gang related drive by?
 I can go on and on… so you see, we all have these “pre judgements” about different groups and that’s OK because that just the way it is.
 These thoughts do not make you a racist or bad.
 It simply means that you’ve reached an unconscious conclusion through gained empirical and conceptual truths throughout your life.
 Granted, some of these conclusions are not justified and it’s up to you to educate yourself of the facts.
 I.e. the rarity of shark attacks actually occurring.